dtonhofer/testing_h2_and_spring_jdbc/README.md

 [`AppState.wait()`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Object.html#wait()) when they
 notice that the current value of the state integer means it's not their turn.
 Calling `wait()` releases the monitor which is then acquired by the other, previously notified thread.
 This works like a handy "permission to act" token that needs little code.
 The result is a state machine animated by two threads.
+With this approach, it is impossible to simulate the case of two threads freely and asynchronously accessing the database though.

 Some diagrams showing how the state machine works (but from an early code iteration so may no longer fully reflect the code)